IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 --- abstract

-An increasing number of hosts access the Internet via multiple interfaces or, in IPv6 multi-homed networks, via multiple IPv6 prefix configurations context.

-This document describes a way for hosts to identify such contexts, called Provisioning Domains (PvDs), where Fully Qualified Domain Names (FQDNs) act as PvD identifiers.
-Those identifiers are advertised in a new Router Advertisement (RA) option and, when present, are associated with the set of information included within the RA.

-Based on this FQDN, hosts can retrieve additional information about their network access characteristics via an HTTP over TLS query.
-This allows applications to select which Provisioning Domains to use as well as to provide configuration parameters to the transport layer and above.
+Provisioning Domains (PvDs) are defined as consistent sets of network configuration information.
+This allows hosts to manage connections to multiple networks and interfaces simulataneously, such as when a home router provides connectivity through both a broadband and cellular network provider.

+This document defines a mechanism for explicitly identifying PvDs through a Router Advertisement (RA) option.
+This RA option announces a PvD identifier, which hosts can compare to differentiate between PvDs.
+The option can directly carry some information about a PvD, can optionally point to additional PvD information that can be retrieved using HTTP over TLS.

 --- middle